MaikoVDV/informatica-php-game/README.md

 # Maiko's kahoot ripoff
 On this website you can play quizzes alone or with friends.
 Its a lot like [Kahoot]("https://kahoot.com"), but just works a little worse.
+This project was made from April to June of 2023 for the computer science class at Laar en Berg.

 ## Usage
 First, you need an account.
 Go to the registry page and enter a username and password.
 Don't use passwords you use on other websites, these passwords are **not** stored very securely.
 After you've made your account, go to the login page and enter your credentials.

 You can create or join quizzes.
-To create a quiz, go to Create Game and select "Singleplayer" or "Multiplayer".
+To create a quiz, go to Create Game, select "Singleplayer" or "Multiplayer" and the question category.
+Then, you'll be taken to the lobby and you'll be given a six-digit join code to share with your friends if you selected Multiplayer.

 If you'd rather join an existing quiz, ask a friend for the join code and enter it in Join Game.
 You can also find the codes for games in the Games List.